Richasy/Richasy/README.md

 # Richard Zhang - @Richasy

-Hello, I am a software developer, currently mainly developing UWP applications.
+Hello, I am a software developer, currently mainly developing Windows applications.

 Willing to develop beautiful and practical applications to help you live a happier life 🎉🎉